argoproj-labs/hera/docs/examples/hello_hera.md

 # Hello Hera

-This example showcases the hello world example of Hera.
+This example showcases the hello world example of Hera

 ```python
 from hera import Task, Workflow